rust-lang/rfcs/text/0000-hidden-impls.md

 the implementation, to anyone who shouldn't get access to the implementation of `Property` for `MyNewType`.

-This mechanism usually works, but incurs significant boilerplate.
+This mechanism usually works, but incurs significant boilerplate due to:
+1. the need to define the newtype,
+2. to delegate or derive needed traits,
+3. to wrap and unwrap values of the base type in the newtype where needed.

 This is especially true if `Property` has any super-trait bounds or has a lot of required items in need of specification.
-It doesn't take a trait more complex than `Clone` or `Iterator` for there to be, comparatively speaking, a lot of overhead.
+It doesn't take a trait more complex than `Clone` or `Iterator` for there to be a lot of overhead comparatively speaking.

 One way of reducing the boilerplate is with `#[derive(..)]` on the newtype or with some sort of generalized newtype deriving or "delegation" (as proposed in [RFC 2393]).
 However, delegation does not extend well to all forms of traits.
+For example, in [RFC 2393], the following restrictions apply at the time of writing:
++ no associated types (so no `Iterator`)
++ no associated `const`s.
++ functions without a receiver (`(&mut?)? self`)
++ functions where any argument type or the return type is `Self` (no `PartialEq`).

-And even if delegation or deriving does work, there is still overhead.
+And even if delegation or deriving does work, there is still overhead because only the burden to define delegations (2) is reduced.

+Finally, delegation or deriving does sometimes not work at all because you do not wish to give ownership away of your wrapped value but wrapping a reference to it does not work because the trait requires `Self: 'static`.

 This syntactic overhead, whether large (as with manual implementations), or medium (as with delegation or deriving) exists both for the writer *and*